 What other tests might I have along with this test?

-Your healthcare provider may order other tests to measure other factors in your blood.
+You may need other tests to measure other factors in your blood or in your heart,

 Blood gases or other tests to measure oxygen in the blood

 Electrolytes (sodium, potassium, chloride)

 Blood sugar (glucose)

 B-type natriuretic peptide (BNP).
 This is to find stress in the heart or heart failure